justinchoi001/LESA-Tests/LESA/baseline/partners/src/LESA - Partners.markdown

 1. Assert that the comment has been published
 1. Click the Public tab.
 1. Assert that the Worker comment does not display in the Public section
-1. Click Back to Previous Page
-1. Select a ticket whose assignee is not the partner and that the partner has worked on.
-1. Click the Watch Ticket button
-1. Assert that the message "Your request completed successfully" displays.
-1. Click Add Comment
-1. Enter: "This is a comment." in the Comments field
-1. Check the "Need Response from Customer" check box
-1. Click the Add Attachment button
-1. Upload an image file.
-1. Click Reply
-1. Assert that the comment displays
-1. Assert that the image link displays
-1. Click the Unwatch Ticket button
-1. Assert that the message "Your request completed successfully" displays.
-1. Assert that the Liferay comments tab is hidden.